jcayabyab/my-recipe-list/README.md

 # 471 Final Project

+This project was created by Navjot Brar, Minji Kim, and Jofred Cayabyab.

 ## First time installation instructions

 Ensure node.js and MySQL Workbench + Server are installed on your computer.